 If you decide to do the accounting yourself, you’ll need to get organized.
 Keeping a bunch of receipts in a shoebox, and writing expenses in a notebook just won’t cut it.
 If you’re still doing your accounting this way, you may want to reconsider the whole business thing altogether.
 Using a spreadsheet program to keep track of your business finances is a step above that, but it’s still not your best option.
 You need to take out the corporate checkbook and buy some accounting software.

 Before you make that purchase, do a little research.
 If you’re a small business with just a few employees, you don’t need something as robust as a business with, say, 100 employees and millions of dollars in revenue.
 Again, ask around to see what other people are using, and then choose what works for you.
+You may want to check out Chrome River invoice processingor other multi-faceted solutions.
 Just remember to select something that’s scalable and can grow with you so you can avoid shelling out more money later on for something completely different when you take on more employees and your revenue increases.

 Want to save a bunch of money right now, and increase the probability that your invoices will be paid on time?
 Go paperless.
 If you’re still printing and mailing invoices to your clients, take a moment to add up how much you’re spending on paper, envelopes, and postage.
 And then how much you’re spending to send payment reminders and late notices.
 And then how many trees have had to die so you could run your business.
 Going paperless is better for everyone.